Lemoncode/react-from-classes-to-hooks-typescript/README.md

 ## 00_login-page

-In this application we present a login page (class based + state) and a second page that shows the logged in user (making use of context + hoc to keep the login name as a field available globally).
+In this application is composed by a login page (class based + state) and a second page that shows the logged in user (making use of context + hoc to keep the login name as a field available globally).

-In the migration process:
+Migration process:

-- Migrate the login page from classes to stateless using hooks (created useLogin) and use the context using the (_useContext_) effect.
+- Migrate the login page from classes to stateless using hooks and access the context using the _useContext_ effect.

-- Migrate the page B, remove the usage of an HOC to inject the login context and use the effect _useContext_
+- Migrate page B (just displays the name of the user logged in), remove the usage of an HOC to inject the login context and use the effect _useContext_.

 ### LoginPage

-Use custom hoo
+For the login page:

+- We are using the effect to store in the context the user name (once the user has successfully logged in).
+- We have created two custom hooks:
+  - One to store the login information that the user is entering.
+  - Another to store the form error information.

+> About creating two custom hooks splitting the state instead of having one (like we use to do in _class components_), you can read the entry
+> _Should I use one or many state variable_ from the [reactjs hooks-faq](https://reactjs.org/docs/hooks-faq.html#should-i-use-one-or-many-state-variables)

 **Original LoginPage class based component (extract)**